pothitos/naxos/manual/README.md

 Part of the solver design and its naming conventions are influenced by the Standard Template Library (STL) modelling for C++.
 E.g. several iterators are used and implemented.

 There is _no_ distinction between handle-classes and implementation-classes, as in _Ilog Solver_.
-This distinction exists in _Ilog Solver_, because it attempts to automatically manage memory resources à la Java.
+This distinction exists in _Ilog Solver_, because it attempts to automatically manage memory resources Ã  la Java.
 In every handle-class there exists a reference to an implementation-class instance.
 It is possible that many handle-class instances point to the same implementation-class instance.
 The implementation-class instance is destructed only when all the handle-class instances that point to it are destructed.
 (Something similar happens with the references in Java.)
 Thus, in a function in _Ilog Solver_ it is possible to construct automatic variables-instances in order to describe a constraint; the constraint and the variables involved will continue to exist after the function returns.
 In the same circumstance in _Naxos Solver_ we would have a segmentation fault.

 # Error Handling\label{error}